KishanV/smart-contract-web3-react-demo/README.md

 ### How to run

 1. install Metamask in your google chrome browser.
-2. use url to view ui in browser http://localhost:16000
+2. use url to view UI in browser http://localhost:16000
 3. for online version open open this url http://citizens-smart-contract.surge.sh